Get an Order of Protection in Chicago

 Every situation is different, but the severity and frequency of the domestic violence committed will always impact the aggressor’s chances at obtaining custody, or the frequency of their visitation with their child.
 The court will order a parent’s visitation privileges to be supervised if the well-being of the child is seriously endangered by the actions of that one parent.

 Does domestic violence exist in your custody case?
 If so, then it is imperative that you retain an attorney who knows how to address it in court, obtain the appropriate relief for the victim, and act with the best interests of his client and the children in mind.

 Defending Those Wrongfully Accused of Domestic Violence

-Our attorneys are also experienced at defending clients who have been wrongly accused and have an order of protection entered against them based upon the false claims.
+Our Chicago domestic violence lawyers are also experienced at defending clients who have been wrongly accused and have an order of protection entered against them based upon the false claims.
 An order of protection or restraining order can limit your rights, prevent you from seeing your children, and have a serious impact on your daily life.
 It is crucial that you seek representation right away if there has been an order of protection entered against you.

 Call us right away at (312) 487-2795 if you have a case involving domestic violence or an order of protection.

 They were thorough, thoughtful, respectful and always acted with my interests at heart.- Former Client